udon3/assemble-blog/README.md

 - grunt (obvious)
 - bower
 - bowercopy
-- grunt-contrib-copy (need this to automate copying over font files and images to /dist/)
+- grunt-contrib-copy (using this to automate copying over font files and images to `/dist/`)

 site generation: